-Take your time to read the reports and join the project team on 21 January at 14.00h CET for a virtual Q&A session with the authors of the i-RESTORE research on the application of restorative justice in cases involving child victims in Albania, Greece & Romania!
-Download the flyer and register to the Q&A here.
+On 21 January 2021 (14.00h CET) the project team organised a virtual Q&A session with the authors of the i-RESTORE research on the application of restorative justice in cases involving child victims in Albania, Greece & Romania.
+Download the flyer below.

 i-Restore is a project promoting the use of restorative justice in cases involving child victims by improving knowledge among national stakeholders on child-victim friendly restorative justice and empowering children to advocate for better protection of child victims.